webpack/webpack.js.org/src/content/contribute/index.md

 ### Anyone Else

-To anyone else who is interested in helping our mission -- e.g. venture capitalists, government entities, digital agencies, etc. -- we would love for you to work with us, one of the top npm packages, to improve your product!
+To anyone else who is interested in helping our mission ( for example: venture capitalists, government entities, digital agencies, etc. ) we would love for you to work with us, one of the top npm packages, to improve your product!
 Please don't hesitate to reach out with questions.

 <!-- add slides here -->